To form a nonprofit corporation follow the steps below or have a professional service handle the paperwork for you:

 Keep in mind that your nonprofit’s name is the first big branding decision you’ll make for the organization, so we recommend thinking long and hard on exactly what you want your brand name to communicate.
 Decide on a name that represents your organization’s central message and will attract other individuals who have a passion your cause!

 To find out whether or not your desired brand name is available, run a quick entity name search here.
-You may also want to search GoDaddy for a good domain name at this time, even if you’re not planning on creating a website right away.

 Quick Note: Before you commit 100% to a name, you may also want to check that there’s a decent URL available for your business.
 Use WEEBLY to search your options.
 If there’s a quality domain name for purchase, we advise buying it right away.
 Even if launching a business website isn’t on your radar right now, it’s going to be soon, and you might as well nail down a domain name that’ll make it easy for customers to find you!